What Is Your Car Worth?

 Considering selling your car, but you’re not sure just how much money you’ll get from the venture?
 Try asking yourself a few important questions to help you determine the true value of your vehicle:

-- How fast do I need to sell the car?
+- Is there any rush to sell the car?

-- How much time do I want to put into the sales process?
+- Do I have plenty of time to put into the selling process?